jeffreykegler/hoonlint/misc/whitespace.md

 each brick on the rune line has a **per-brick anchor offset**.
-If `n` elements of a parent brick are on the rune line, the per-brick anchor offset is the indentation that would apply if the `n`th element were split onto the next line.
+If `n` elements of a parent brick are on the rune line, the per-brick anchor offset is the indentation that would apply to the `n`th element, if the `n`th element were split onto the next line.
 (Note that every proper parent brick must have at least one element on the rune line.)